iExecBlockchainComputing/documentation-tools/tools/oracleFactory.md

 Key features of Oracle Factory include:

-- **Create Oracle**—This method allows for the creation of custom oracles from any API, with a limitation of one data return per oracle.
+- **Create Oracle** — This method allows for the creation of custom oracles from any API, with a limitation of one data return per oracle.
 This feature is pivotal in fetching specific, relevant data for decentralized applications.
-- **Update Oracle**—This method ensures that the oracle stays current by fetching the latest data from its linked API.
+- **Update Oracle** — This method ensures that the oracle stays current by fetching the latest data from its linked API.
 It maintains the oracle's relevance and accuracy, crucial for real-time data-dependent applications.
-- **Read Oracle**—This method allows users to retrieve the value from the oracle.
+- **Read Oracle** — This method allows users to retrieve the value from the oracle.

 Oracles created with Oracle Factory can be showcased in a dedicated